Advanced Vite Plugin Configuration

 2. Define apply to restrict execution to 'serve', 'build', or a conditional predicate.

-3. Set enforce ('pre', 'post', or undefined) to position hooks before or after Vite’s native transforms.
+3. Set enforce ('pre', 'post', or omit it) to position hooks relative to Vite’s native transforms.

-4. Register the plugin in vite.config.ts with explicit array ordering to guarantee deterministic hook resolution.
+4. Register the plugin in vite.config.ts with explicit array ordering for deterministic resolution within a lane.

 return {